 Whenever you do a payment while still having days of access on your account, the payment will be added to it.
 Payments will never overlap.
 For example: You have 5 days of access left on your account when you make another payment for 30 days.
 After the payment has been processed you will have 35 days of access on your account.

-No credit card is required for the 7 day free trial — you just need to provide a email address, and I discovered that they allow disposable email addresses
+No credit card is required for the 7-day free trial — you just need to provide an email address, and I discovered that they allow disposable email addresses